zer011b/fdtd3d/README.md

 # Testing

 Testing is performed using Travis CI.
 Open pull request with your changes and it will be automatically tested.
 For details, see See [.travis.yml](.travis.yml).
+Cuda tests are only built but not launched on Travis CI.

 # Launch